Leib Tropper: Sex and Theft Scandals

 However the New York Post reported of tapes in which Tropper is heard encouraging a pretty, blond 32-year-old woman who Tropper was guiding through conversion to participate in phone sex and actual sex with men the rabbi knows, including one he calls "the Satmar guy."
-Tropper, who calls the woman "darling" and "cutie pie," talks about his own love affair with her at one point, saying: "I want to squeeze you."
+Tropper, who calls the woman "darling" and "cutie pie," talks about his own love affair with her at one point, saying: "I want to shqueeze you."
 He also fantasized about rape.
 "I could role-play a rape with you but I couldn't actually rape you -- you know what I'm saying, darling -- does that make sense?" he asks.
 The scandal rocked the Orthodox community from Rockland to Israel, and transcripts of the sex tapes circulated on Jewish blogs, with the audio posted on YouTube.

 On the tapes Tropper talked about paying her money for a lawyer and a stipend of $1,300 for the month of November.
 He also mentions putting in writing an agreement between the two.
 "Why would you want to document that kind of agreement on an e-mail?" she asked him.
 The woman, who identifies herself on the tape, apparently recorded the phone conversations.
 "It was only supposed to go to a few leading rabbis," She later told The Post.
 She refused to comment further, and later released a statement saying, "While an individual 'rabbi' acted in an inappropriate manner, my desire to become a bona fide Jew is undeterred."
 She also reportedly told a Jewish blog, failedmessiah.com, that Tropper would tell her: "If you fulfill my needs, I'll fulfill yours -- and you need a conversion."

 On 14 February 2010 Tropper was to be summoned to a meeting in the Yeshiva Bais Mikroh of Monsey where the Rabbonim were to demand that Tropper resign all his posts and leave Monsey.
 Before the meeting, Tropper signed an agreement which stated “In not fulfilling the requirement of Shulchan Aruch that a leader be 'Pirko No’eh' (פרקו נאה), the undersigned is relinquishing his position.”
 Tropper also stated that he "released all rights and severs any connection he has to his former Yeshiva in Monsey and withdraws forthwith as a trustee of the organization."
 Tropper also stated his agreement to move out of Monsey within a few months.